CCHS-Melbourne/LoliBot/software/ReadMe.md

 switch is OFF** ... or that you have excellent robot catching reflexes !

 The following commands flash the microPython firmware and copy the entire LoliBot software to the ESP32.
-This is a convenient "one step" command to get your LoliBot back into a known state, if you've made lots of ad-hoc "ampy put" commands and have forgotten exactly what is installed on the ESP32.
+This is also a convenient "one step" command to get your LoliBot back into a known state, if you've made lots of ad-hoc "ampy put" commands and have forgotten exactly what is installed on the ESP32.

-    export AMPY_PORT=SERIAL_DEVICE_FILE_PATH
     export AMPY_DELAY=1
+    export AMPY_PORT=/dev/ttyUSB0               # Linux
+    export AMPY_PORT=/dev/tty.wchusbserial1410  # Mac OS X
+    set AMPY_PORT=COM3                          # Windows
     scripts/flash_lolibot.sh  # Takes around 2 to 3 minutes ... grab a coffee !

 Since all the LoliBot source files have a "version header" ... the following